 Besides the quality of the paint, two other factors impact its longevity:

 - Preparation – Professional painters don’t have any magical equipment.
 They use the same paint and tools you can buy at Lowe’s or Home Depot.
 What sets them apart is their preparation.
 If you want the best coat of paint, take the time to do everything I outlined above.
-When you take shortcuts, your work will look like what it is – an amateur job.

 - The weather – While cedar is strong against water, it’s vulnerable to sunlight.
 If your original paint had peeled, some of your wood has been exposed to the sun.
 This can cause greying and cracking, and makes your wood more brittle.
 When you repaint badly-weathered cedar, the new coat won’t hold as well and will fail sooner.
 You might also consider a UV-resistant paint to keep your cedar in pristine condition.

 Painting a cedar fence?
 Read to learn how long a cedar fence will last!

 How to Prep Cedar for Painting